 Moreover, because Hiding discusses many large themes through the telling of the story of one life, it can be a useful book for students in courses that deal with the Holocaust, Jewish history, or the Second World War.
 High school and college level teachers would likely want to assign this book to their students because it is full of new ideas and unusual stories, and requires no previous mastery of the topics at hand.
 My book balances well the life of one person with exploration of large-scale concepts.

-Comparison of Hiding to other Books Now Available

-(English language only)
+Comparable books (English language only)

 I have found no book that focuses on hiding as a general concept or hiding as an essential component of Jewish history.
 Similarly, I have found no book that deals with the role of non-Jews, in general, in the survival of the Jewish people.
 There are several books about individual rescuers and edited collections of multiple rescuers.
 I have not found a book that deals with Jewish hiding as a means of survival along with other strategies to survive.
 Memoirs of people in hiding are unlike my book because they include little or no documentation, and they have only one vantage point, i.e., looking back at what happened from memory.
 So, too, diaries of people in hiding are stuck in their present.
 Some books do not explain the phenomenon of hiding from the perspective of the onderduiker, but only from the perspective of a relative, friend or rescuer.